State police, local agencies ramp up patrols looking for impaired drivers during holiday season

-State police, along with local and county agencies, are participating in “Drive Sober or Get Pulled Over” initiative that runs from Friday through Jan.
+State police, along with local and county agencies, are participating in a “Drive Sober or Get Pulled Over” initiative that runs from Friday until Jan.
 1. Drivers can expect to see sobriety checkpoints, along with more troopers on roadways during the campaign.

-During last year’s crackdown, state police arrested 440 people for DWI and issued 36,142 tickets, including 12,172 tickets for speeding, 966 for distracted driving, and 389 for the “Move Over Law.”
+During last year’s crackdown, state police arrested 440 people on DWI charges and issued 36,142 tickets, including 12,172 tickets for speeding, 966 for distracted driving, and 389 for the “Move Over Law.”
 State police also investigated three fatal crashes,

 The state police and its partners urge all motorists to follow these simple tips to prevent impaired driving: